 History of ASA

-The American Society of Technical Appraisers (ASTA) and the Technical Valuation Society (TVS), organized in 1936 and 1939 respectively, were consolidated; thus was created the American Society of Appraisers (ASA).
+The American Society of Technical Appraisers (ASTA) and the Technical Valuation Society (TVS), organized in 1936 and 1939 respectively, were consolidated in 1952 creating ASA.

 Article II, Sections 1 through 6, in the April 2000 edition of ASAʼs constitution outlines the objectives of ASA as follows: